Tec4Sho/check-file/README.md

-# check-file-action
+# Check-File-Action
+v2.0.0

-Use to check **workspace build files** for errors and also locate file(s) an display its content or search for a text (string) match located within all files.
+Use to check **workspace build files** for errors and try auto fixing them or display suggestions to fix found errors. also locate file(s) an display its location, content or search for any text (string) match located within all files.

 >[!NOTE]
-Search starts from github workspace or root directory on file types listed here for matches.
+Search starts from github workspace or root directory on all files.

 ## Parameters: